 Ban Leong Wah Hoe has been around for a long time and established itself as a trusted zi char spot for those who live along Thomson and Yio Chu Kang.
 I live in the area, so I always head to Ban Leong Wah Hoe when I’m craving some good old Chinese dishes.

 Their crab dishes feature big, hulking Sri Lankan crabs for a price tag more reasonable than other zi char and seafood places.
 I love their chilli crab gravy, which is thick and eggy, and perfect with their crispy golden-brown mantou.

-Other pretty yummy items include their tasty Prawn Paste Chicken (S$8) and Fried Mee Sua (S$12), which all hit the spot when I’m craving Singaporean flavours.
+Other pretty yummy items include their tasty Prawn Paste Chicken (S$8 for small) and XO Fried Rice (S$6 for small), which all hit the spot when I’m craving Singaporean flavours.

 Kam Jia Zhuang Seafood can be quite empty on weekdays but don’t let this fool you because they serve one of the best zi char ever!
 However, do note that it can get crowded on weekends and when it’s full, the waiting time is really really long.

-Their signature dishes include the Chrysanthemum Fried Garoupa (S$30) and Deep Fried Prawn Ball With Pumpkin and Butter Sauce (small: S$16, medium: S$24, large: S$32) which are must-gets.
+Their signature dishes include the Deep Fried Chrysanthemum Grouper (S$32) and Deep Fried Prawn Ball With Pumpkin and Butter Sauce (S$16.80 for small, S$25.80 for medium, S$33.80 for large) which are must-gets.

 The fish is dipped in Thai-style sweet and sour sauce served with a generous portion of mango salad.
 Seasoned to perfection, this dish will surely tingle at your taste buds.